 Best 75mm Tiny Whoops

-If you are looking for a more powerful whoop, or perhaps something that can even fly outdoor, 75mm whoops are a better choice than 65mm.
+If you are looking for a more powerful whoop, or perhaps something that can be flown outdoor, 75mm whoops are a better choice than 65mm.
 There are also more options when it comes to HD Digital FPV systems.

 Mobula7 1S

 The Mobula7 1S builds on the strengths of Mobula6 by offering a larger platform with bigger propellers for increased power, speed, and flight time.
 All these strengths contribute to a more “all around” whoop.
-Although slightly less agile due to its heavier weight, the Mobula7 1S excels in raw power and speed, makes it more fun to fly in larger indoor space, even possible to fly outdoor on a calm day.
+Although slightly less agile than the Mobula6 due to its heavier weight, the Mobula7 excels in raw power and speed, makes it more fun to fly in larger indoor space, even possible to fly outdoor on a calm day.
 It also provides improved hardware and easier camera tilt adjustments.
-This would be my go-to tiny whoop if you can only choose one.
+While it’s a decent 75mm whoop, it’s a little outdated compared to the Air75 in 2024.
 See my full review of the Mobula7 here: https://oscarliang.com/mobula7-1s-whoop/

 Purchase the Mobula7 from these vendors: